 One morning while Wario is sleeping in his castle, Captain Syrup and her Black Sugar Gang sneak into his home.
 The invaders manage to steal all of Wario's treasure he had collected in the first Wario Land game and flood his home by leaving a large water faucet in his basement running.
 During the raid, the Pirate Gooms accidentally set off Wario's giant alarm clock, but make their escape before he begins stirring.
 Eventually Wario wakes up and figures out what Syrup and her Gooms have done, setting out to find them.
-He pursues the Brown Sugar Gang across the varied areas outside of his castle in the hopes of having his treasure returned and gaining his revenge against the intruders.
+He pursues the Black Sugar Gang across the varied areas outside of his castle in the hopes of having his treasure returned and gaining his revenge against the intruders.

 The game has several branching level paths that change how the game's storyline plays out, many of which have their own variation of the game's ending.
 Once the player has completed one of the endings, they can select any stage they have completed and see which treasures they have and have not collected.
 In order to see the game's "true" ending, the player has to collect every treasure available in the game and complete the entire picture panel that appears after a level is completed.

 Each world, or chapter, consists of five stages and one boss (usually).
 With only 25 of 50 stages being available with the standard playthrough, searching for hidden level exits adds to the replayability of the game.

 Chapter 1: One Noisy Morning

 The first chapter takes place in Wario's castle and dungeon, kicking out his invaders and doing some damage control.
 Basic gameplay mechanics are introduced.
 The very first level also features the most fiendishly hidden secret level exit in the game.